4.4. Import Customers

-This section describes how to import Customers, via a bulk Customer update, into your Magento store, using a .csv file,
+This section describes how to import Customers, via bulk Customer update, into your Magento store, using a .csv file.

 * Pay careful attention to each Wizard's page, while importing Customers.
 Importing can be a complicated procedure, and may be destructive if performed incorrectly.
-Also, be sure to create a database backup, before the Customer Import process, especially if this is the first time that you are performing this task.
+Also, be sure to create a database backup, before the Customer Import process, especially if you perform this task for the first time.

-To import Customers into your Magento store, perform the following steps:
+To import Customers into your Magento store, follow these steps:

-- First, prepare a .csv file for Import.
-Make sure that it contains all necessary fields, and that all of the data, that you'd like to import, are listed in the table.
+Firstly, prepare a .csv file for import.
+Make sure that it contains all necessary fields, and that all of the data, that you'd like to import, is listed in the table.

-- Open the Customers Import/Export Wizard, by selecting the button.
+1. Open the Customers Import/Export Wizard, by selecting the corresponding button.

-- Specify the .csv file path and name, or use the browse ( ) button, to manually navigate to, and select the appropriate file.
+3. Specify the .csv file path and name, or use the browse [...] button, to manually navigate to, and select the necessaryfile.

 - If you check the very first line of the example, you'll notice that some words are enclosed in quotes (") and are separated by a semicolon (;) symbol.
 These are two important options to pay attention to, as these settings will have to be correctly specified, on the following page.
 Usually, validating the first line, for correctness, is sufficient, and there typically is no need to parse the entire file.

-- Select fields delimiter and quote character.
-If the wrong values are specified, the import process may not complete... at least not successfully.
+4. Select fields delimiter and quote character.
+If the wrong values are specified, the import process may not complete.

-- The next page delineates how to Link columns, within the .csv file, with their corresponding database fields.
+5. The next page delineates how to link columns, within the .csv file, with their corresponding database fields.